 The Grauer School admissions process enables families to learn what is essential about Grauer, and about their own educational goals, in a highly personalized way.
 It is our aspiration that applicants will find our admissions process to be a valuable orientation for what is truly extraordinary about Grauer.
 By exploring outstanding independent school options, families learn what differentiates Grauer.

 Optimal class size is about 12.
 We have approximately 25 students per grade-level (two class sections).
 We usually fill 24 openings in seventh and 8 openings in ninth grade.
 Grades other than those mentioned above typically have openings only due to attrition which is rare.
 If an applicant qualifies for admission for a grade other than those mentioned above, they may be admitted on a space-available basis.
 The school generally has a rolling (year-round) admissions schedule.

 What is the student-teacher ratio for each grade?

 About 6 to 1.
 In grade six, the maximum class size is 12 students to one teacher, with many classes being smaller and more personalized.
 Grades seven and eight are capped at 14 students per class.
 In grades nine through 12, the class cap is 12 students.
-Various courses have smaller enrolments, and therefore the ratio can be smaller.
+Various courses have smaller enrollments, and therefore the ratio can be smaller.

 Can an applicant spend a day at the Grauer School?